A closer look at the Leesa Luxury Hybrid

 A few years later, memory foam came along and she had another option which felt different and moulded to the user's shape.

 The next big change which came along was the more recent 'bed in a box', where companies offered just one mattress, which came rolled up in a box.
-Leesa, Emma, Bruno, Casper, Eve, Simba, Otto and Nectar are all examples of these.
+Otty, Eve Sleep, Simba Sleep, Nectar Sleep, Emma Mattress and Casper are all examples of these.

 These generally used a combination of different foams to try to get the best out of memory foam without the downsides.